Red Sea Pictures Guide

 el Sheikh which is on the south tip of the Sinai peninsula.

-on the other hand and on the Sinai side of the Red Sea, more upmarket
+on the other hand and on the Sinai side of the Red Sea, is more upmarket

-than Hurghada and with excellent watersports facilities does have a plausible,
+than Hurghada and embraces excellent watersports facilities along with a plausible,

 lively tourist centre in Na'ama Bay, though it's still short of laid-back